What's going on with Ghislaine Maxwell's sex abuse trial?

 WHO IS THE JUDGE FOR GHISLAINE MAXWELL’S TRIAL?

 U.S. District Judge Alison J. Nathan, who was recently nominated by President Joe Biden to serve on the U.S. Court of Appeals for the Second Circuit.
-That promotion is not expected to interfere with proceedings in the Maxwell case.
+That promotion is not expected to interfere with proceedings in the Maxwell case, but the trial was in recess for the first three days of its third week so she could answer questions from the U.S. Senate panel charged with considering her elevation.

 HOW HAS GHISLAINE MAXWELL BEEN SPENDING HER TIME IN JAIL?